Set up SAP integration

 - In the Deep Security Scanner area (under Additional Features), enter your SAP activation code, the click Next and follow the prompts.

 In order to use the SAP integration feature, the anti-malware and web reputation modules must also be activated.

 To add the SAP server, open the Deep Security Manager console and on the Computers tab, click New.
 There are several ways to add the server, including synchronization with Microsoft Active Directory, VMware vCenter, Amazon Web Services, or Microsoft Azure.
 You can also add the computer using an FQDN or IP address.
 For detailed instructions, see Add computers.

 The status of your instance will be either Unmanaged (Activation Required) or Unmanged (Unknown).
 Next, you will need to activate the agent before the manager can assign rules and policies to protect the computer.
 The activation process includes the exchange of unique fingerprints between the agent and the manager.
 This ensure that only one Deep Security Manager can communicate with the agent.
 There are two ways to activate the agent: agent-initiated or manager-initiated.

-The manager-initiated method requires that the Deep Security Manager can access the FQDN or the IP of the agent via its listening port number for heartbeats.
+The manager-initiated method requires that the Deep Security Manager can connect to the FQDN or the IP of the agent via the agent's istening port number for heartbeats.
 This can sometimes be difficult due to NAT port forwarding, firewall, or AWS security groups.
 To perform manager-initiated activation, go to the Computers tab in the Deep Security Manager console, right-click the instance where the agent is installed and click Actions > Activate.

-The Agent-initiated method requires that the Deep Security Agent can access the configured Deep Security Manager address via the manager's listening port number for heartbeats.
+The agent-initiated method requires that the Deep Security Agent can connect to the configured Deep Security Manager address via the manager's listening port number for heartbeats.